 The court rejected Duterte’s request for interim release filed in September, citing the leader’s opposition to his arrest, his family’s demands of return to the Philippines, and Vice President Sara Duterte’s remarks to spring her father from the ICC detention facility.

-Duterte’s counsel also challenged the ICC jurisdiction over him with a separate 21-page appeal filed on Nov.
+Having been denied by the Pre-Trial Chamber I, Duterte’s counsel went with the Appeals Chamber to challenge the ICC jurisdiction over him with a separate 21-page appeal filed on Nov.
 14.

 The former president’s arrest on March 12 hogged headlines as he was immediately flown to the Netherlands to be detained at The Hague Penitentiary Institution.